The 3D Project

 4. Formalize

-Using your design brief, moodboard, and drawings, start your infographic using Ai and Ps, then possibly Dimension, and then Aero (note: be sure to reference “Specs and Standards” below).
+Using your design brief, moodboard, and drawings, start your project using the appropriate 3D modeling tool (note: be sure to reference “Specs and Standards” below).

 Requirements